hostmobility/documentation/docs/system/hmx/power_management.md

 ---
 ## Overview

-This platform support this types of wake up signals and to wake up on them check [wake up](#wake-up) links.
+This platform supports suspend and a long range of wake-up signals.
+See the individual [wake up](#wake-up) links below.
 ### Suspend

 #### Wake up